 Can I Use My iPad As A DJ Controller?

 You can download DJing apps in the Apple Store to emulate a DJ Controller.
 But the leading options work best in tandem with a dedicated DJ controller.

 It’s a great time for iPad DJ controllers with plenty of excellent options.

-When you factor in all the features you’d want from an iPad DJ controller the Traktor Kontrol S2 Mk3 is the best one currently available.
-A compact yet robust controller that gives both new and established DJs all the tools they need.
+When you factor in all the features you’d want from an iPad DJ controller, the Reloop Mixon 8 Pro is the best one currently available.
+A robust controller that gives both new and established DJs all the tools they need.
 Clean and tight integration with a good quality DJ app means you can finally leave your laptop or PC out of the equation.